htsx/CSC_400/README.md

 The project focuses on analyzing airline passenger reviews using sentiment analysis techniques to better understand customer satisfaction.
 The goal is to compare the effectiveness of three methods:

-- Sentiment Scoring & Distribution Analysis
+- Word-Score Sentiment Scoring

-- Keyword & Topic-Based Sentiment Analysis
+- Emotion Lexicon-based Sentiment Analysis

 - Deep Learning-Based Sentiment Analysis